auraoupa/template4/climate.md

 scale circulation and its variability?
  - what fraction of the low-frequency oceanic variance is directly constrained by the **atmospheric forcing**?
- - Could the **integrated impacts of the submesoscale turbulence** on air-sea exchanges of energy, on the upper ocean stratification, or on vertical fluxes of matter be substantial?
+ - How subsatantial are the **integrated impacts of the submesoscale turbulence** on air-sea exchanges of energy, on the upper ocean stratification, or on vertical fluxes of matter be substantial?